1 in 6

 Preventing ACEs could reduce the number of adults with depression by as much as 44%.

-As your ACE score increases, so does the risk of disease, social, and emotional problems.
-You may want to think about it as a way of measuring the amount of toxic stress you endured as a child and a way of alerting yourself to some statistical indicators of health risks.
+As your ACE score increases, the risk of disease and social and emotional problems increases.
+Think about your ACE score as measuring the amount of toxic stress you endured as a child and alerting yourself to some statistical indicators of health risks.

-The higher your ACE score the higher your chance of suffering from a range of psychological and medical problems like chronic depression, cancer, or coronary heart disease.
+The higher your ACE score, the higher your chance of suffering from psychological and medical problems like chronic depression, cancer, or coronary heart disease.

 The chart shows the consequences of a score of 4 or more.
-From this score the likelihood of chronic pulmonary lung disease increases 390%; hepatitis, 240 %; depression 460 %; and attempted suicide, 1,220 %.
+From this score, the likelihood of chronic pulmonary lung disease increases by 390%; hepatitis, 240 %; depression, 460 %; and attempted suicide, 1,220 %.

-However, there are still some serious consequences of a lower score.
-A quarter of Americans have an ACE score of only one and their chance of becoming an alcoholic doubled.
-An ACE score of two means four times the risk of alcoholism and an ACE score of 3 may explain your chronic depression.
+However, there are still some severe consequences of a lower score.
+A quarter of Americans have an ACE score of only one, and their chance of becoming an alcoholic doubled.
+An ACE score of two means four times the risk of alcoholism, and an ACE score of 3 may explain your chronic depression.

-Knowing what your ACE score means being able to understand your risks, and being able to prevent the possible consequences.
+Understanding your childhood means being able to understand your possible risks and being able to prevent the potential consequences.

 ACE SCORE OF 0 | ACE SCORE OF 4 | INCREASED RISK | |